 12. Timperley Early Rhubarb

 If you're looking for an all-rounder, Timperley early is a great choice, and it develops early, as the name says.
-Its stalks may grow up to 24 inches long and it is disease resistant.
+Its stalks may grow up to 24 inches long and are disease-resistant.

-Because of its early maturation, you may pick only a few stalks the first year.
+Because of its early maturation, you may pick only a few stalks in the first year.

 13. Riverside Giant Rhubarb